apatel1170/user-manual/README.md

 > I often get distracted by Slack or "meeting anticipation."
 Remind me to protect time for deep work.

 ### Morning Lag
 > I am not a morning person.
 For high-stakes logic puzzles, catch me after 10:00 AM.
+Most deep work is done late in the day.